ssaunier/ssaunier.github.io/_drafts/practical-example-of-using-git-in-a-school.markdown

 1. Students can get an update of the exercises using `git pull upstream master`, where `upstream` is the original teachers' repository.

-So each students have 2 remotes configured on their local exercises repository.
+So each students has 2 remotes configured on their local exercises repository.
 Thank you, git!
-Here is a figure to have a full picutre over the workflow:
+Here is a figure to have a full picture over the workflow:

 <figure class="center">
   <img class="two-third" src="/images/posts/git-students.png" alt="Students push their attempts">